BMW motorcycle dictionary, lexicon, vocabulary, idioms, terms, and slang

 Crotch Rocket; http://www.urbandictionary.com/define.php?term=crotch%20rocket

 crush-washer, A copper washer used on a drain plug to “crush” as it is tightened to ensure a good seal.
-On this page you can see an example of a used (crushed) and new (uncrushed) crush washer.
+On this page you can see an example of a new (uncrushed) crush washer.

 CS; The suffix of a few models of BMW for sport.

-cupping, or scalloping; The natural wear on a motorcycle tire that is mistakenly thought by some to indicate a problem.
+cupping, or scalloping; This is the natural wear on a motorcycle tire that is mistakenly thought by some to indicate a problem.

 CV, or constant vacuum carb; In 1970 BMW began using a CV carb on the R75/5.
 The older type was called a slide carburetor.